 It should be grown in well-drained soil and full sun.
 It shouldn’t be watered a lot.
 If it’s always moist, the plant may rot.
 In the majority of Florida, it’s an annual, but some of them can sell-seed so the seedlings pop up when their mother plants are fading.

 This gorgeous plant offers fragrance and beauty.
 It’s tolerant to drought and charms butterflies and bees.
 The flowers come in white, pink or violet-purple, and they have foliage in silvery-green.
 The oils in the flowers and leaves that provide its scent mean it’s perfect for sachets and potpourris, and since the flowers will dry well it’s also great for crafts that you make with dried flowers.
-It’s a good idea to plant it along a walkway where they’ll be brushed against to release their fragrance.
+It’s a good idea to plant it along with a walkway where they’ll be brushed against to release their fragrance.

 It should be grown in soil with great drainage and full sun.
 It will thrive in soil that’s sandy and doesn’t like ground that is always wet.
 If your home has irrigation, you want to make sure your lavender isn’t planted where the sprinklers are going to wet the foliage regularly.
 It thrives in borders, garden beds, and container gardens.
 Lavender is a perennial in Northern, Southern and Central Florida, even though it usually will bloom better in Florida’s Northern parts.

 This is a staple in Florida and has a dark green, shiny foliage that is accented with flowers in white or lavender-pink and will grow nearly throughout the year.
 Even though you may think that these plants look small, they’ll form an easy-care and dense groundcover after they’re established.
 Even though you’re going to love that they’re low maintenance and beautiful, butterflies and bees will love their sweet nectar.
 It’s great for mass planting, edging and ground cover.
 It will grow 12-18 inches in height and 24-30 inches in width as time passes.